 - To comply with government agency or court orders; or

 - If you give us your written permission.

 Passwords or Personal Identification Number (PIN)

-The PIN (last 4 digits of your SSN) or password issued to you is for security purposes.
+The password or PIN issued to you is for security purposes.
 The passwords are confidential and should not be disclosed to third parties.
-You are responsible for safekeeping your PIN or passwords.
+You are responsible for safekeeping your passwords or PIN.
 You agree not to disclose or otherwise make your password or PIN available to anyone not authorized to sign on your accounts.

 Savings Account Transfers

-You may make only six (6) transfers a month from your savings account.
-A savings account is a non transaction account and is therefore limited in the number of transfers that can be made electronically.
+You may make only six (6) transfers a month from your savings account or money market account.
+A savings account is a non-transaction account and is therefore limited in the number of transfers that can be made electronically.

-Authorized transactions that can be done through internet banking include:
+Authorized transactions that can be done through the Service include: